rdlowrey/auryn/README.md

 call-time specification allows us to instantiate `MyClass`.

-> **NOTE:** on-the-fly instantiation definitions will override a pre-defined definition for the specified class, but only in the context of that particular call to `auryn\Injector::make`.
+> **NOTE:** on-the-fly instantiation definitions will override a pre-defined definition for the specified class, but only in the context of that particular call to `Auryn\Injector::make`.

 ### Type-Hint Aliasing